-Diversity of religious belief (and non-belief) is celebrated in Trinity, and the university is committed to non-discrimination on the basis of religion
+Diversity of religious belief and non-belief is welcomed in Trinity, and the university is committed to non-discrimination on the basis of religion.

 Research and Study

 The Confederal School of Religions, Peace Studies and Theology houses the Department of Religions and Theology, the Irish School of Ecumenics and the Loyola Institute, all of which conduct teaching and research on religious topics.

 Trinity has a variety of student societies representing religious faiths and the communities / cultures associated with them:

 Religious questions are also discussed by the Theological Society.

 The Trinity Chaplaincy is an ecumenical Christian chaplaincy with representatives of the Catholic, Methodist and Anglican faiths.
 The Chaplaincy is a source of hospitality and support for all members of the university community, from its weekly lunches (Tuesdays from 12.30) to bereavement support groups.
 All are welcome to call in to the Chaplaincy in House 27 - you can also follow the Chaplaincy on Twitter.

 Places of Worship

 The Trinity Chapel, in Front Square, is unique among Irish university chapels as it has been reconsecrated (in 1973) for use by all Christian traditions.
 Details of services can be found under the relevant chaplain on the Chaplaincy website.

 There is also a Prayer Room in the Goldsmith Building which is open to all faiths - this may be a helpful resource for Muslim students and others.